eecortez/SystemsProgramming/final-project/README.md

 ## Tool Use Disclosure

 Tools used:
-- ChatGPT
+- ChatGPT (for guidance, debugging, and structuring the project)
-- Rust docs
+- Rust documentation

-Accepted advice:
+Advice accepted:
-- Using Arc<Mutex> for shared queue
+- Using Arc<Mutex<VecDeque>> for safely sharing the queue across threads

-Rejected/fixed:
+Advice rejected or fixed:
-- Initially placed scheduling logic outside threads, causing errors
+- Initially placed scheduling logic outside the worker threads, which caused errors and incorrect behavior.
+This was corrected by moving the logic inside the worker loop.

 ---